Freethorpe

 Freethorpe is a village and civil parish in the English county of Norfolk.
 The parish includes the former parish of Wickhampton and parts of Halvergate Marshes.

-Freethorpe is located 7.2 mi south-west of Great Yarmouth and 11 mi south-east of Great Yarmouth, located within the Norfolk Broads.
+Freethorpe is located within the Norfolk Broads, 7.2 mi south-west of Great Yarmouth and 11 mi south-east of Norwich.

 History

 The origin of Freethorpe's name is uncertain.
 It either derives from the Old Norse for Fraethi's settlement or an amalgamation of the Old Norse and Old English for a settlement offering refuge or safety.

 In the Domesday Book, Freethorpe is listed as a settlement of 20 households in the hundred of Blofield.
 In 1086, the village was divided between the East Anglia estates of King William I, William de Beaufeu and Rabel the engineer.

 Several Nineteenth Century almshouses are located within the village, which were built in 1871 by Richard Henry and Harriet Vade Walpole to care for local widows.

 During the First World War, the village was home to a Royal Flying Corps airfield between 1916 and 1918.
 During the Second World War, the airfield was passed on to the Royal Observer Corps who operated the site until the mid-Twentieth Century.
 In addition, an eastern part of the parish was designated as a Starfish site during the Second World War to draw Luftwaffe attention away from Norwich and Great Yarmouth.